Technical Helpline: 01792 572299

-Engine overheating is a major cause of vehicle breakdown, often resulting in permanent damage yet it is entirely preventable with Evans Waterless Coolants.
+Engine overheating caused by water boil-over is a major cause of vehicle breakdown, often resulting in permanent damage, yet it's often preventable by converting to Evans Waterless Coolants.

 Engines generate a lot of heat when burning fuel.
 For various reasons 50-50 coolant mixtures (water & antifreeze) often get too hot.
 When this happens, coolant inside the engine starts turning from liquid in to steam.
 Once the first steam-pocket is formed a second and third will rapidly follow, leading to boil-over and engine breakdown or total failure.